This accessibility statement applies to www.churchstretton-tc.gov.uk. This website is run by Church Stretton Town Council.

 Navigation and accessing information

 - It’s not possible for users to change text size without some of the content overlapping.
-Areas where this occurs will be rebuilt by the end of December 2020.
+Areas where this occurs are being rectified shortly after their discovery.

 Interactive tools and transactions

 Some of our interactive forms are missing label tags.
 These are being fixed as a priority.